 Ever since, the demand for digital platforms like applications and software has reached the skies, managing rapid deliveries to the market has raised the concern for quality development that can reach the masses.
-As per Statista, “Revenue in the Software market is projected to reach US 626.50 billion dollar in 2022.”
+As per Statista, “Revenue in the Software market is projected to reach US 626.50 billion dollars in 2022.”

 Though Selenium is one of the pioneer technologies that have streamlined the whole concept of automation testing, the only thing that causes resistance for most testers is the hassle of switching from manual to automation testing.

 Nevertheless, Selenium, being one of the best web test automation frameworks, has all the capabilities to design and run the tests.
-The compatibility it offers on C#, Java, PHP, Ruby, Python, and all other supported languages makes it one of the best options to run automated tests on different browsers like Chrome, Firefox, Internet Explorer, etc.
+The compatibility it offers with C#, Java, PHP, Ruby, Python, and all other supported languages makes it one of the best options to run automated tests on different browsers like Chrome, Firefox, Internet Explorer, etc.

 Even though Selenium brings a huge open-source community of users, most people and even organizations tend to struggle when making a move on Selenium to simplify the entire task of testing.
 In this blog, we will aim at explaining Selenium as a test automation tool while sharing details on its components and the idea of writing test scripts.

-Selenium is one of the most popular open-source test automation frameworks that allows testing of web applications for different browsers, operating systems, and languages.
+Selenium is one of the most popular open-source test automation frameworks that allow the testing of web applications for different browsers, operating systems, and languages.
 Moreover, the advantage of getting it integrated with automation testing frameworks like JUnit and TestNG makes it even more approachable as a test automation tool.
 For this reason, most enterprises rely on selenium over any other modern frameworks.
-In other words, Selenium is a go-to framework for automating the regression tests and simplifying the entire task of web browser testing.
+In other words, Selenium is a go-to framework for automating regression tests and simplifying the entire task of web browser testing.

 As long as it is concerned with the components of Selenium, it can be divided into: